-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1914 Commerce Street

-One of the most popular places for daytime basking and cocktail sipping, the rooftop pool on the 19th floor of The Statler is open to the public.
+One of the most popular places for daytime basking and sipping on cocktails poolside, the rooftop pool on the 19th floor of The Statler hotel is open to the public — if you reserve a cabana (which is helpful because seating is limited).
 Waterproof, the pool bar, is an indoor/outdoor space that serves beer and several refreshing specialty cocktails.
-This downtown spot has incredible views of the city and a Instagram-worthy chrome llama (truly) to take selfies with.
+This downtown spot has incredible views of the city and a chrome llama to take selfies in front of.
+Be aware that this pool is a party pool.
+Not really for the family, but a great spot to bring a date or hang with a group of friends.

 Kimpton Pittman Hotel